cberner/redb/docs/design.md

 * 8 bytes: last committed transaction id
 * 4 bytes: number of full regions
 * 4 bytes: data pages in partial trailing region
+* 8 bytes: region tracker page number
 * 16 bytes: slot checksum
-* 40 bytes: padding to 128 bytes
+* 32 bytes: padding to 128 bytes

 `version` the file format version of the database.
 This is stored in the transaction data, so that it can be atomically changed during an upgrade.